 Plumbers may not go out of their way to let you know that a toilet or sink can be moved.
 But if you’ve been working with them on a renovation and they tell you something can’t be transferred to a new space, ask them to explain to you in detail why not.

 Speaking of things people don’t want to tell you, here are ten things your neighbor isn’t being up-front about.

 You Have a Choice With Parts

-Some parts are more expensive than others.
-If a plumber doesn’t given you an option, ask, or better yet, do your research, if you have the time.
+Some parts cost more than others to do the same job.
+If a plumber doesn’t give you an option, ask—or better yet, do your own research if you have the time.
 Chances are, you can use PVC pipe instead of copper and save some money.
 If you’re DIYing, here’s how to connect a PVC pipe to ABS pipe.

 Help!
 The toilet won’t stop running.
-It’s a bummer, sure, but it’s something you don’t need to call your plumber about.
-In fact, DIYers should take note that it’s a quick fix that will cost you just $5.
-For instance, your handle might just be sticking, which can be solved by spraying some lubricant where the handle meets the porcelain.
-Ready to DIY?
-Here’s how to fix a running toilet.
+It’s a bummer, sure, but not something you need to call your plumber about.
+In fact, DIYers should take note that this quick fix costs you just $5 in parts and materials.
+For instance, solve a sticking handle by spraying some lubricant where the handle meets the porcelain.

 Spend More Now, Save a Lot Later on Plumber Work